skunkbandit/handyman-kpi-system/README.md

 2. Run the script as regular user
 3. Database fixes will be applied automatically
 4. Follow the on-screen instructions to complete the launcher fix

+### For User-Employee Linking Issue

+1. Download the `fix_user_employee_linking_direct.bat` script
+2. Run the script in the KPI system root directory
+3. The fix will automatically backup and update the affected templates

 ## Technical Details